PURPOSE OF THIS POLICY

 - Employees utilizing personal vehicles for business use are not covered under the University’s insurance policy.
-Your personal auto policy will be in force.
+The driver’s personal auto policy will be in force.

-Short-term and permanent vehicle assignments are made by Transportation Services when a department or organizational unit requires the continuing use of a university vehicle beyond the reasonable period for a daily rental.
+- Short-term and permanent vehicle assignments are made by Transportation Services when a department requires the continuing use of a University Vehicle beyond the reasonable period for a motor pool rental.
 All such assigned vehicles are billed monthly for mileage, administrative, and other fees that apply.

 Fuel and Oil Purchases

-Rental vehicles and some department vehicles are assigned a Wright Express credit card.
+Rental vehicles and some Department vehicles are assigned a Wright Express credit card.
 The card is unique to each vehicle and must remain with the assigned vehicle.
 The credit card may be used only for purchases for the vehicle to which the card is assigned.
 The Wright Express Credit Card is for fuel and oil purchases only.
 Repairs or other purchases should be referred to Transportation Services for approval.

-When a personal credit card is used to purchase fuel please be sure the following information is clearly shown on the charge slips for reimbursement:
+When a personal credit card is used to purchase fuel, please be sure the following information is clearly shown on the charge slips for reimbursement:

 - The vendor’s name, address

-- The date of purchase, the vehicle license and unit number, odometer reading, the amount/gallons purchased and cost of each item.
+- The date of purchase, the vehicle license and unit number, odometer reading, the amount/gallons purchased and cost of each item

 Cell Phones and Texting